keptn/lifecycle-toolkit/docs/docs/getting-started/metrics.md

 Your observability data may come from multiple observability solutions --
-Prometheus, Thanos, Dynatrace, Datadog and others -- or may be data that comes directly from your cloud provider such as AWS, Google, or Azure.
+Prometheus, Thanos, Cortex, Dynatrace, Datadog and others -- or may be data that comes directly from your cloud provider such as AWS, Google, or Azure.
 The Keptn Metrics Server unifies and standardizes access to all this data.